-EBMF provides scholastic and bursary support to the students from community schools across 12 rural municipalities and 1 sub metropolitan city in Makawanpur district.
+EBMF provides scholastic and bursary support to the students of community schools of Makwanpur district.
+There are more than 600 students of five Gaupalika and one sub-metropolitan city.
 The support covers enrolment fees, stationery, uniforms and others.
 The support items are distributed in each school in presence of School Management Committee members, Head Teacher and representative from EBMF.
-Students are regularly monitored by school visits and checking their school attendance and educational progress.

-The EBMF in partnership with the district education office conducts teachers training to the teachers selected from the project implementing schools in Makawanpur district to enhance teaching knowledge and skills.
-To ensure the effectiveness of this initiative, EBMF has been promoting model classes in some of the project schools by equipping them with various materials including books, stationeries and basic facilities.
+The EBMF in partnership with the District Education Office of Makwanpur district conducts teachers training to the teachers selected from the project implementing schools in Makawanpur district to enhance teaching knowledge and skills.

-Mid-Day Meals: EBMF has been proving mid-day meals to school children to enhance child learning, increase regular attendance and prevent students from school dropout.
+Mid-day meal programme is one of the highly effective activities in the programme that plays vital role for increasing enrolment and reducing dropout of the children.
 This initiative also intends to provide some food for those children who do not have sufficient food to have in the morning as well as in the evening.

 Research- EBMF conducts surveys for children from our target group around Kathmandu, with a focus on those working in different hotels and metal workshops.
 These surveys are helpful in identifying the magnitude of child engagement and the best way to rescue children from the risky jobs.